linuxciscoarnaud/Simple-Microservices-with-Spring-boot/README.md

 This source code is an implementation of two basic micro-services: a produser (product-service) and a consumer (customer-service)

-The consumer uses a direct Rest call and RestTemplate to connect to the produser and perform the traditional Create, read, update and delete operations.
+The consumer uses a direct Rest call and RestTemplate object to connect to the produser and perform the traditional Create, read, update and delete operations.

 The consumer receives all the requests, establishes a connection with the producer and passes them over.
 Then the producer replies with an appropriate response.